JimBobSquarePants/EFBootstrap/README.md

         #endregion
     }

-## DB First

-First create your `ADO.NET Data Entity Model` in the normal manner then the following classes in this case weve called it **BlogEntities**.

-### ReadWrite

-    /// <summary>
-    /// Encapsulates methods for persisting objects to and from data storage
-    /// using the Entity Framework.
-    /// </summary>
-    public class SiteEFSession : EFSession
-    {
-        #region Constructors
-        /// <summary>
-        /// Initializes a new instance of the <see cref="T:Blog.Models.SiteEFSession"/> class.
-        /// </summary>
-        public SiteEFSession()
-            : base(new BlogEntities())
-        {
-        }

-        /// <summary>
-        /// Initializes a new instance of the <see cref="T:Blog.Models.SiteEFSession"/> class.
-        /// </summary>
-        /// <param name="context">The <see cref="T:System.Data.Objects.ObjectContext"/>
-        /// for querying and working with entity data as objects.</param>
-        public SiteEFSession(ObjectContext context)
-            : base(context)
-        {
-        }
-        #endregion
-    }

-### ReadOnly

-    /// <summary>
-    /// Encapsulates methods for retrieving objects from data storage
-    /// using the Entity Framework.
-    /// </summary>
-    public class SiteEFReadOnlySession : EFSession
-    {
-        #region Constructors
-        /// <summary>
-        /// Initializes a new instance of the <see cref="T:Blog.Models.SiteEFReadOnlySession"/> class.
-        /// </summary>
-        public SiteEFReadOnlySession()
-            : base(new BlogEntities())
-        {
-        }

-        /// <summary>
-        /// Initializes a new instance of the <see cref="T:Blog.Models.SiteEFReadOnlySession"/> class.
-        /// </summary>
-        /// <param name="context">The <see cref="T:System.Data.Objects.ObjectContext"/>
-        /// for querying and working with entity data as objects.</param>
-        public SiteEFSession(ObjectContext context)
-            : base(context)
-        {
-        }
-        #endregion
-    }

-After that all the code is the same...
 You will first need to wire up your controllers to use these classes.
 I prefer to do it using the interfaces `ISession` and `IReadOnlySession` and dependancy injection using the awesome **Ninject** http://www.ninject.org/ This gives me much more freedom should I want to change ORM.

 An example would be something like this: